 by John Reynolds Gardiner (1980)

-Read to Them is proud to present the modern little classic, Stone Fox, by John Reynolds Gardiner.
+We’re proud to present the modern classic, Stone Fox, by John Reynolds Gardiner.

-It’s been just over 30 years now, but Stone Fox remains a cult favorite of reading teachers, librarians, and book store owners.
-It’s a simple, little tale that moves and reads quickly yet also moves hearts.
+Years after its first publication Stone Fox remains a cult favorite of reading teachers, librarians, and book store owners.
+It’s a deceptively simple tale that reads quickly, yet also moves hearts.

-We’re recommending Stone Fox for schools that want to start their families off easy with a short (80+ pages), digestible title that will both build confidence in families’ ability to read together – and also generate excitement and enthusiasm to read your next title.
+We’re recommending Stone Fox for schools that want to start their families off with a short (80+ pages), digestible title that will build confidence in families’ ability to read together, while also generating excitement and enthusiasm to read your next title.